 The far-reaching effect of the sowing of this one woman can never be fully computed in this world.
-What were, and are, its effects in the Spirit-world, and, reaching back train to earth, upon human affairs?
+What were, and are, its effects in the Spirit-world, and, reaching back again to earth, upon human affairs?
 Who can tell?
-Not only did the seed sown by this woman shape the career of Napoleon, and through him shape, in degree, the destinies of kingdoms, empires and nations; but, also moulded the emanations of the second sphere through the millions of spirits which by his career were ushered into the world beyond, to such an extent that, for the time, earth and heaven trembled beneath the shock.
+Not only did the seed sown by this woman shape the career of Napoleon, and through him shape, in degree, the destinies & kingdoms, empires and nations; but, also moulded the emanations of the second sphere through the millions of spirits which by his career were ushered into the world beyond, to such an extent that, for the time, earth and heaven trembled beneath the shock.

-Although every seed sown by individuals may not of itself bring forth such a harvest of horrors as was the result of the physical and mental activities of Madam Bonaparte, directed in the channels of war, yet each one in its own measure, exerts an influence far reaching, that is tending to mould the mass of human thought and action.
+Although every seed sown by Individuals may not of itself bring forth such a harvest of horrors as was the result of the physical and mental activities of Madam Bonaparte, directed in the channels of war, yet each one in its own measure, exerts an influence far reaching, that is tending to mould the mass of human thought and action.
 There is no escaping from this point, thoughts cannot die; they are born of the immortal part of man's nature and have thereby a permanent lien upon immortality.

 When once charged with the living magnetism of soul-force, thoughts can travel like the electric currents and give token of their presence and command a response wherever the psychic element extends and operates.
-The sensitive mind, reaching into that current may be for the time deflected from its true course, as a ray of light is defleeted in striking upon water.
-The seed sown-the impulse imparted on one side of the globe-may find its lodgment in a brain attuned in harmony with that thought on the opposite side of the world, and the impulse may be wrought out by the latter into 1 students, all told. actualities.
+The sensitive mind, reaching into that current may be for the time deflected from its true course, as a ray of light is deflected in striking upon water.
+The seed sown-the impulse imparted on one side of the globe--may find its lodgment in a brain attuned in harmony with that thought on the opposite side of the world, and the impulse may be wrought out by the latter into actualities.

-Let men and women understand that they are sowing seed, the fruits of which not only they must reap in the future of offspring; and which not only defines the course of their children, in degree, but may through them change the destiny of empires and nations, and it would seem they would more fully comprehend their responsibility.
+Let men and women understand that they are sowing seed, the fruits of which not the spirit; but also seed which affects their offspring; and which not only defines the course of their children, in degree, but may through them change the destiny of empires and nations, and it would seem they would more fully comprehend their responsibility.

-One cause of carelesoness is the fact that the harvest has been presented by theologians as so far off.
-It has been represented as coming only 'at the general judgment, at the end of the world, when the tares will be separated from the wheat."
+One cause of carelessness is the fact that the harvest has been presented by theologians as so far off.
+It has been represented as coming only 'at the general judgment. at the end of the world, when the tares will be separated from the wheat."
 They somehow expect Jesus to work a miracle for them, and in the last hour, "through faith and repentance," to change the tares they have sown into a fine crop of wheat ready for the harvest.
-And so they go on carelessly sowing, expecting the blood of Jesus will wash away all their sins and fit
+And so they go on carelessly sowing, expecting the blood of Jesus will wash away all their sins and fit them for the society of God and the holy angels.

-When the falsity of this delusion becomes unveiled before the eyes of their souls in all their horrid deformities, they will then learn the truth of the saying, "As ye have sown, so shall ye also reap."
+When the falsity of this delusion becomes apparent, as the evils of their lives stand unveiled before the eyes of their souls in all their horrid deformities, they will then learn the truth of the saying, "As ye have sown, so shall ye also reap."